-As a concept, it was first designed by Ivan Sutherland in 1968, which is now a reality after almost four decades, the fine maker of The Sword of Damocles, widely considered to be the first virtual reality (VR) and augmented reality (AR) head-mounted display (HMD) system.
+Virtual reality is all about creating an illusion of reality or an imaginary environment around you using computer-simulated graphics and sound effects.
+As a concept, it was first designed by Ivan Sutherland in 1968.
+After almost four decades, it is now a reality, starting with the fine maker of The Sword of Damocles, widely considered to be the first virtual reality (VR) and augmented reality (AR) head-mounted display (HMD) system.

 The Marketing Context

-Marketers must adapt to VR quickly!
+Marketers Must Adapt to VR Quickly!

-Who is taking Virtual Reality seriously?
+Who is Taking Virtual Reality Seriously?

-- Google led a $542 million investment in Magic Leap in October 2014.
+Google led a $542 million investment in Magic Leap in October 2014.
 Reportedly, the company is developing augmented reality technology that will weave “3D light sculptures” into the world around us, using a combination of proprietary hardware, software, and firmware.
 Very soon, Google is also coming up with a new VR headset as the successor to Google Cardboards.

-- In March 2014, Facebook, Inc. (FB) acquired virtual reality startup Oculus VR for $3 billion.
+In March 2014, Facebook, Inc. (FB) acquired virtual reality startup Oculus VR for $3 billion.
 Oculus now offers RIFT, GEAR VR, and Oculus-ready PCs as well.

-How are Marketers utilizing Virtual Reality today?
+How are Marketers Utilizing Virtual Reality Today?

-New York times virtual reality
+The New York Times virtual reality

-Tesco created a Virtual Store
+Tesco created a virtual store

 Volvo – XC90 Test Drive